 S9.1 Direction Application Relevance to this planning proposal Consistency with Direction Recreation, Rural or Environment Protection Zones to a Residential, Business, Industrial, Special Use or Special Purpose Zone.
 A planning proposal must not contain provisions that apply to the flood planning areas which: (a) permit development in floodway areas, (b) permit development that will result in significant flood impacts to other properties, (c) permit a significant increase in the development of that land, (d) are likely to result in a substantially increased requirement for government spending on flood mitigation measures, infrastructure or services, or (e) permit development to be carried out without development consent except for the purposes of agriculture (not including dams, drainage canals, levees, buildings or structures in floodways or high hazard areas), roads or exempt development.
-A planning proposal must not impose flood related development controls above the residential flood planning level for residential development on land, unless a relevant planning authority provides adequate justification for those controls to the satisfaction of the Director-General (or an officer of the Department nominated by the Director-General).
-For the purposes of a planning proposal, a relevant planning authority must not determine a flood planning level that is inconsistent with the Floodplain Development Manual 2005 (including the Guideline on Development Controls on Low Flood Risk Areas) unless a relevant planning authority provides adequate justification for the proposed departure from that Manual to the satisfaction of the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director- Upgrade to the main causeway on Alidenes Road should be considered as a condition of consent in order to improve the flood immunity for access to the development (DA stage).
+A planning proposal must not impose flood related development controls above the residential flood planning level for residential development on land, unless a relevant planning authority provides adequate justification for those controls to the satisfaction of the Director-General (or an officer of the Department nominated by the Director- General).
+For the purposes of a planning proposal, a relevant planning authority must not determine a flood planning level that is inconsistent with the Floodplain Development Manual 2005 (including the Guideline on Development Controls on Low Flood Risk Areas) unless a relevant planning authority provides adequate justification for the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director-General (or an officer of the Department nominated by the Director-General potential but this is significantly less than the 30 dwellings originally mooted by the applicant.
+Council's view is that: Flood free access to and around the site is not available, however sufficient flood free land is available on the site to enable some rural residential subdivision/development.
+The duration of flooding impact to access roads should be included in the final flood study version that goes to exhibition, to allow SES to understand how long access would potentially be cut.
+All dwellings should be clearly located outside the 1% 2100-year climate change flood extent, at rezoning stage.
+All access culverts on-site should be designed in accordance with Council standards (DA stage).
+Upgrade to the main causeway on Alidenes Road should be considered as a condition of consent in order to improve the flood immunity for access to the development (DA stage).
 On this basis, the planning proposal will not be permitting dwellings in the floodway or on flood prone land.
-Therefore, there will be no significant change to flood impacts on other properties.
-Flood related controls will not apply to land that is not flood affected.
-The revised planning proposal is consistent with this
+Therefore, there will be no significant change to flood affected.
+The revised planning proposal is consistent with this Direction.